PLP-WebTechnologies/feb-2025-final-project-and-deployment-Kanestar/README.md

 ## Live Demo

-You can view the live site at: [Your GitHub Pages URL will go here]
+You can view the live site at:[ https://kanestar.github.io/webdev-project/]